-All assays graphitic carbon were analyzed at SGS Lakefield using the SGS combustion and Infrared detection by LECO instrumentation method; however, during metallurgical testing some of the high grade graphite samples, >90% C(g), were additionally assayed using the total ash content method (ASTM C561, Ash).
+All samples were analyzed at SGS Lakefield for graphitic carbon using combustion and Infrared detection by LECO instrumentation method; however, during metallurgical testing some of the high grade graphite samples, >90% C(g), were additionally assayed using the total ash content method (ASTM C561, Ash).
 The samples from 2017-18 trenching, sampling and diamond core drilling were also analyzed at SGS Lakefield using the same methods and procedures.
+SGS is an independent ISO certified laboratory and has its own quality assurance and quality control protocols (QA/QC).